-Illinois law requires that townships hold at least one public meeting per year, on the second Tuesday in April.
-(April 12 in 2022) At these meetings, members of the public have the same voting power as the elected township board members.
-At this meeting, a majority vote of registered township voters in attendance can put a question on the ballot for the next election.
+Illinois law requires that townships hold at least one public meeting per year, on the second Tuesday in April (April 12 in 2022).
+At these meetings, members of the public have the same voting power as the elected township board members; therefore a majority vote of registered township voters in attendance can put a question on the ballot for the next election.
 The exception to this is Chicago, which will meet the following day, April 13, 2022 at 10am to bring City Council a climate action petition to set a zero-emissions date of 1/1/30.
 (See below under April 13, 2022)

 The bar is very low for getting an agenda item added to the Annual Township Meeting agenda proposing to place an advisory question on the ballot.
 All that is required is a minimum of 15 signatures from registered township voters.
 But that’s just the beginning.
 In order to get your question on the ballot you will have to make sure that your signatures are valid (so get at least double the minimum) and submitted on time, turn out supportive township registered voters to the Annual Township Meeting, and advocate to voters in support of your question ahead of the election.